sebastienrousseau/CS50x/Week 0/GameDesign.md

 ### High Concept

-A game where you play as a Hans Gruber type character, trying to dodge baseball thrown by a pretty upset Mrs. McClane character.
+A single player game where you play as a Hans Gruber type character, trying to dodge various objects thrown at you by a pretty upset Mrs. McClane character.

+The game is a parody of the Die Hard film series and a perfect time for a Die Hard Christmas binge watching. **Merry Christmas Everyone!**

+Just press the space bar to jump and avoid the projectiles.
+You can also use the left and right arrow keys to move left and right your character.

 ### Demographic